Qualitative inorganic analysis: 4th analytical group of cations

 The 4th analytical group of cations includes ions that precipitate as sulfides at pH 9.
 The reagent used is ammonium sulfide or Na2S 0.1 M added to the ammonia/ammonium chloride solution used to detect group 3 cations.

 It includes: Zn2+, Ni2+, Co2+, and Mn2+.
 Zinc will form a white precipitate, nickel and cobalt a black precipitate and manganese a brick/flesh colored precipitate.
 Dimethylglyoxime can be used to confirm nickel presence, while ammonium thiocyanate in ether will turn blue in the presence of cobalt.
 This group is sometimes denoted as IIIB since groups III and IV are tested for at the same time, with the addition of sulfide being the only difference.

-4th analytical group of cations

-The 4th analytical group of cations includes ions which form sulfides that are insoluble at high concentrations.
+This includes ions which form sulfides that are insoluble at high concentrations.
 The reagents used are H2S in the presence of NH4OH.
 NH4OH is used to increase the concentration of the sulfide ion, by the common ion effect - hydroxide ions from NH4OH combine with H+ ions from H2S, which shifts the equilibrium in favor of the ionized form: